Joey Kwong

 On this page

-Joey is regularly instructed to prosecute and defend multi-handed conspiracies, serious violence, sexual offences, frauds, confiscation proceedings, and cases involving psychiatric experts.
+Joey is regularly instructed to prosecute and defend multi-handed conspiracies, frauds, confiscation and asset recovery proceedings, serious violence, sexual offences, and cases involving psychiatric experts.

-Joey is an appointed member of the CPS Advocate Panel for General Crime at Level 3, and the CPS Specialist Panel for Fraud and Proceeds of Crime at Level 2.
+Joey is an appointed member of the CPS Advocate Panel for General Crime and RASSO at Level 4, CPS Specialist Panel for Serious Crime at Level 4, CPS Specialist Panels for Fraud and Proceeds of Crime at Level 3, and the Serious Fraud Office Panel B.

 Originally from Hong Kong and fluent in Cantonese Chinese, Joey studied Law at the University of Cambridge and is a Jules Worth and Benefactors Scholar and a Harmsworth Scholar of the Middle Temple.

-Joey is passionate about social mobility and access to the independent Bar, and has been an active member of the Midlands Circuit Social Mobility Committee since 2019.
+Joey is passionate about social mobility and access to the independent Bar.

 Notable Cases